-The next step for each element is to multiply the element's credit points by its impact adjustment.
-The result is shown in the formulae with a lower case "c" before the element acronym.
-These formulae appear in the Credit Calculation sections of the elements or in a single credit calculation section for the activity.
+The last step for each element is to multiply the element's credit points by its impact adjustment.
+The result is shown in the formulae with a lower case "c" before the element's acronym.
+These formulae appear in the "Credit Calculation" sections of the elements or in a single "Credit Calculation" section for the activity.

-For the community with 1 foot of freeboard enforced only in AE and VE Zones, the formula is cFRB = FRB x rFRB = 110 x 0.81 = 89.1
+For the community with one foot of freeboard enforced only in AE and VE Zones, the formula is cFRB = FRB x rFRB = 110 x 0.81 = 89.1